What Is Bedwetting?

 Some kids who have other problems, like constipation (when you aren't pooping regularly), daytime wetting, or urinary infections (UTIs), may need some extra tests.

 If you wet the bed, there are some things you can do to stay dry.
 Try not to drink anything after dinner and remember to go to the bathroom before going to bed.
 If you do wet the bed, help with the cleanup by pulling off the sheets and putting them in the laundry.

 A lot of doctors think that the best treatment for enuresis is a program that retrains your brain to do one of two things:

-- wake you up so you can go to the bathroom
+- Wake you up so you can go to the bathroom.

-- stay asleep and hold it until morning
+- Stay asleep and hold it until morning.

 This program includes doing bladder exercises, such as waiting a little longer to pee during the day, reading about and imagining staying dry, or even using a tiny alarm.
 The alarm is connected to a pad placed in your underwear at night.
-If you start to urinate, the pad senses the moisture and sets off the alarm.
+If you start to pee, the pad senses the moisture and sets off the alarm.
 Different alarms make a loud noise, vibrate, or do both, but they're all easy to use and can help wake even the deepest sleeper.